Bias for Action

-- At times during an incident, one person may be the only one in a position to see what needs to be done and to make it happen.
+- At times during an incident, one person may be the only individual to see what needs to be done and to make it happen.

-- Time may not permit gathering all of the information that one might like to have; if you wait until you have all the facts to be 100% sure it will almost always be too late.
+- Time may not permit gathering all of the information that one might like to have; if you wait until you have all the facts to be 100% sure of your decision, it will almost always be too late.

-In these time-critical situations, fire leaders use judgment, act within the intent of their leaders, work in unison with others, develop and communicate a plan, and then inform leaders of actions as soon as safely possible.
+In these time-critical situations, fire leaders use judgment, act within the intent of their leaders, work in unison with others, develop and communicate a plan, then inform superiors of actions as soon as safely possible.

 - Discuss the difference between freelancing and a bias for action.

-- Describe and discuss instances of taking appropriate action and indecisiveness / non-action.
+- Describe and discuss instances of taking appropriate action and of indecisiveness or non-action.

-- How are some ways we train for situations requiring a bias for action?
+- What are some ways we train for situations requiring a bias for action?